trilio-demo/tvk-poc/README.md

 ### Using the TVK UI

-See all sub-sections of the Management Console documentation to learn how to navigate the TVK UI when performing actions for each testing scenario.
+Review all sub-sections of the Management Console documentation to learn how to navigate the TVK UI when performing actions for each testing scenario.

 Management Console Documentation - https://docs.trilio.io/kubernetes/use-triliovault/user-interface